robotButler/ghostweb/README.md

 - Spawns the provided command inside a real PTY (via a tiny Python helper)
 - Serves a minimal ghostty-web client (HTML + JS) with live resize support
+- Auto-reconnects the browser if the connection drops and the server returns
 - Opens your browser pointed at the server (unless `--no-open`)

 ## Notes